 Our second plenary, Victor, has been experimenting with the use of Virtual Reality as a UX research method…

 Victor Alfson is a librarian at Stockholm City Libraries, Sweden, and an avid adherent of UX methodology.
 He describes himself as ‘as curious as they come’ having tried his hand at a wide variety of jobs before becoming a librarian.
 With interests in both the humanities as well as the natural sciences, he feels right at home in the interdisciplinary field that is librarianship.
 Recently he has been experimenting with VR on a quest to discover unexplored possibilities of UX as well as to make topical but expensive technology available to the everyday user.

-This year’s delegate paper presenters hail from Sweden, Finland, USA, France, Australia and beyond.
+This year’s delegate paper presenters hail from Sweden, Finland, USA, France and beyond.

 This year we are actively seeking to ensure that our speakers reflect our profession.
 We therefore delivered a programme of which no more than a third of our speakers identify as male.
 We are also keen to amplify speakers of colour and minority voices.

 This year our workshop leaders haied from the USA, France, Sweden, Australia and the UK.
 As ever our workshops promise to be interactive and inspiring in equal measure.
 Find out more below…

 Kristin Meyer (@11kmeyer) (USA)

 Kristin is User Experience Librarian at Grand State Valley University in Michigan.
 She is a Certified Customer Experience Professional (CCXP), speaker and consultant.